vigetlabs/microcosm/docs/api/actions.md

 1. `open`: The action is opened immediately.
 This allows stores to handle a loading state.
 2. `done`: The action completes when the Promise resolves
-3. `failed`: The action fails when the Promise is rejected
+3. `error`: The action fails when the Promise is rejected

 ```javascript
 function readPlanets () {